Biomedical Engineering Innovation, Design, and Entrepreneurship Alliance

 - Explore the potential for sharing resources and creating community-wide tools to promote innovation in biomedical engineering.

-In 2013, BME-IDEA expanded to Europe (BME-IDEA Europe) in response to growing demand for a convening of professors from biomedical engineering programs across the European Union.
-Plans are now underway to create an alliance in the Asia-Pacific region.
+In 2013, BME-IDEA expanded to Europe in response to growing demand for a convening of professors from biomedical engineering programs across the European Union.
+In 2016, it expanded further into the Asia-Pacific region.
+Efforts are now underway to develop programs in Africa and South America.

 Visit the BME-IDEA website for more information.